Daniel Roberts (hurdler): Professional

+In October 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

+As of 15 September 2024, Roberts holds the track record for 110 metres hurdles for Suzhou, China.
+On 27 April 2024 he clocked 13.12 seconds with a following wind of 0.8 m/s.

 NCAA

-Daniel Roberts is a 4-time USTFCCCA NCAA Division I All-American and 1-time Southeastern Conference champion.
-Roberts' 110 m hurdle time rank in the top 2 US collegian all-time.
-Roberts set University of Kentucky records under guidance of coach Tim Hall and previously (2016-2018) UK volunteer assistant coach/training partner Omar McLeod / Direction of coach Edrick Floréal.
-Roberts won 110 hurdles at 2019 Drake Relays.
-Daniel Roberts, who tied the Southeastern Conference meet record of 13.07 in the 110 m hurdles.
+Roberts is a 4-time USTFCCCA NCAA Division I All-American and 1-time Southeastern Conference champion.
+Roberts' 110 m hurdle time ranks in the top 2 US collegian all-time.
+Roberts set University of Kentucky records under the guidance of coach Tim Hall and previously (2016–2018) UK volunteer assistant coach/training partner Omar McLeod / Direction of coach Edrick Floréal.
+Roberts won the 110 hurdles at 2019 Drake Relays.
+Roberts, who tied the Southeastern Conference meet record of 13.07 in the 110 m hurdles.

 Early life and prep

 Roberts is a 2016 graduate of Hampton High School.
+Prior to senior year he went to Starr's Mill High School in Peachtree City.
 In the Fall of 2015, Roberts suffered an American football knee injury tearing his ACL, MCL, PCL and started wearing the long tights because of the surgery scars.

-Daniel Roberts has a big sports family with his brothers playing NCAA football and sister Alicia Roberts ran track and played NCAA Volleyball.
+Roberts has a big sports family with his brothers playing NCAA football and sister Alicia Roberts ran track and played NCAA Volleyball.